-What causes stock take mistakes?
+What causes stock take discrepancies?

 Checklist for stock take discrepancies

-Creating a clear plan for stock take
+Creating a clear plan for stock takes

-Use current inventory data
+Ensure you’re checking against current inventory data

 The goal of a stock take count is to check whether your count matches your data on hand.
-It is then vital to exclude items that have already been invoiced to customers but have not yet shipped, as well as inventory that may have arrived but have not yet been entered into your inventory system.
+It is therefore vital to exclude items that have already been invoiced to customers but have not yet shipped, as well as inventory that may have arrived but has not yet been entered into your inventory system.
 Use a perpetual inventory management system to keep an updated record of your stock movements as it happens.

 Finally, if you are not already logging your inventory into an automated system then you are certainly losing a lot of time.
 Human error cannot be helped, no matter how meticulously you are entering data.
 Find an automated system, use barcode scanners and use inventory software that can monitor orders, track items, and take stock with all your information recorded centrally.